ase34/flyingblocksapi/README.md

 Language Disclaimer
 -------------------

 As I'm not a native english speaker, I appreciate every suggestion concerning the written words of this paper (spelling, grammar, phrasing, language style, ...).
+You can write me a PM on [Bukkit](https://forums.bukkit.org/members/ase34.90684193/), on [Reddit](http://www.reddit.com/user/ase34/), send me an [email](asehrm34@gmail.com), or make a pull request.
 Thanks for your tolerance.